-Adaptive behavior manifests itself when a person consciously takes part in any kind of activity, feels emotionally well, avoids conflict situations, can realize himself/herself regardless of circumstances, takes the initiative in his/her own hands, and is interested in what is going on.
-Adaptive behavior should not go beyond social and ethical norms.
+Adaptive behavior manifests itself when a person consciously takes part in any kind of activity, feels emotional well, avoids conflict situations, can realize himself/herself regardless of circumstances, takes the initiative in his/her own hands, and is interested in what is going on.
+Behavior should not go beyond social and ethical norms.

 How Adaptive Behavior Is Formed

 Adaptive behavior is formed in childhood.
-The child learns to build communications with peers, with educators and teachers in the educational environment, and communicates in the family.
+The child learns to build communications with peers, educators, and teachers in the educational environment and communicates with the family.
 He has to confront certain difficulties and problems that arise.